yldio/joyent-portal/README.md

 ### frontend

-The client side code with a dev-server.
+The client side code with a dev-server, this also includes the production server for the meantime, however we are looking at moving towards a deployment of the build artifacts to manta, and another server to host these assets.

 ### ui

 Code for the reusable UI framework.

-### backend

-A simple backend for frontend that serves the static files and fallbacks to `/static/index.html`.
-To be used in production.

 ### spikes